Euchie23/SquidStack/Case_Study.md

 ---

+## Decision Implications

+The analysis identifies a clear hierarchy of contaminant risk and highlights where regulatory attention should be focused.

+**Key actions for decision-makers:**

+- **Prioritize monitoring of high-risk metals (I, D, A):**
+  These consistently exceed or approach health-based thresholds and represent the most immediate concern for dietary exposure.

+- **Target high-consumption populations (e.g., Taiwan scenarios):**
+  Elevated Hazard Quotients under both Normal and Extreme consumption indicate that risk is driven not only by contamination levels, but also by dietary patterns.

+- **Implement time-sensitive monitoring strategies:**
+  Identified peaks (e.g., May 2019, April 2020, June 2019–2021) suggest specific periods where intensified sampling and regulatory attention are warranted.

+- **Maintain lower priority for organic contaminants (with exceptions):**
+  Organics generally fall below risk thresholds, allowing resources to be focused on metals, while still tracking occasional exceedances (e.g., Organic_C).

+- **Incorporate uncertainty into regulatory decisions:**
+  Limitations in analytical validation (e.g., CRM gaps) should be explicitly considered when setting thresholds, issuing advisories, or prioritizing further investigation.

+**Overall implication:**
+This framework enables a shift from broad monitoring to **targeted, risk-based decision-making**, ensuring that regulatory resources are allocated efficiently while maintaining protection of public health.

+---

 ## Lessons Learned / Insights
 1. **Decision-focused presentation is key:** Presenting hazard metrics alongside consumption scenarios makes data actionable, not just descriptive.
 2. **Transparency builds trust:** Explicitly stating limitations (e.g., CRM gaps, species-specific assumptions) allows stakeholders to make **informed risk judgments**.